 3.Are your safety showers serviced regularly?

 If your safety showers are not in full working order, your workforce could be at risk.
 Regular servicing is paramount to keep your safety showers and eye baths up to scratch.

 We recommend your safety showers and eye/face wash equipment is serviced at least once a year to maintain this essential life-saving equipment, so it operates perfectly when needed.
 Failure to keep your safety showers in good working order could result in significant fines and/or imprisonment.

-For more remote sites or those without a reliable potable water supply our emergency tank showers with immersion heaters are the perfect option.
-Choose from 350L, 1500L or 2000L heated models, alternatively for extreme cold climates the polar tank showers incorporate a double-skinned fibreglass insulated cubicle to protect the user from the elements.
+- For more remote sites or those without a consistent potable water supply our emergency tank showers with immersion heaters are the perfect option.
+Alternatively for extreme cold climates the polar tank showers incorporate a double-skinned fibreglass insulated cubicle to protect the user from the elements.